AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 #### Overview

-It is the responsibility of the final proposer in an epoch to submit the proof of the epoch.
+It is the responsibility of the prover selected at the beginning of an epoch to submit the proof of the epoch.

 ```mermaid
 sequenceDiagram